Free range eggs

 I didn't mind them rooting up every last shred of the clover but those beans were for our own pot, not for them.

-A new strategy is growing as much of their food as possible; the corn was a huge success last summer, and this coming year we'll have a new paddock for them with plenty of green beans as part of their nosh.
-That is what it takes if you want proper free-range eggs; planning and aforethought is obviously necessary.
+A new strategy is growing as much of their food as possible; the corn was a huge success last summer; and this coming year we'll have a new paddock for them with plenty of green beans as part of their nosh.
+That is what it takes if you want proper free-range eggs; planning and aforethought are obviously necessary.

-Growing sunflowers is a new part our mission to feed them from home; the bees too are busy.
+Growing sunflowers is a new part of our mission to feed the hens from home; the bees too are busy.

 Sunflower saving the bees

 Six-birds in about 25 square feet in the summer months was a reasonable compromise provided we kept moving the tractor.
-But once winter arrived and our own family of four adults and three children demanded a couple more hens, there simply wasn't enough food for them.
+But once winter arrived and our own family of four adults and three children demanded more eggs, there simply wasn't enough food for them.

-The veggie garden started looking like a desert and when they began to attack the broccoli, Helen demanded a solution to the problem; I've had to divide the area in two, and now in three with the birds roaming freely in one half, fertilising and cleaning up the bugs.
+The veggie garden started looking like a desert and when they began to attack the broccoli, Helen demanded a solution to the problem; I divided the area in two and then into three with the birds roaming freely in one half, fertilising and cleaning up the bugs.
 Periodically we swap, allowing them into the other territory.
 In fact, fourth and fifth paddocks are now complete.

 Although they love most legumes, they have no interest in broad-beans; not even the seedlings.